OP-Engineering/op-sqlite/docs/docs/cpp_usage.md

 # C++ Usage

-In certain scenarios, you may prefer direct access to SQLite C++ code, allowing efficient database operations directly from C++ in a React Native environment, independent of JavaScript.
+It's possible to access the native C++ functions in case you want to directly call the underlaying API without React-Native/JavaScript.
+This is useful in case you have native code and need to access sqlite functionality.

-## Android CMake Integration
+## Android

-The package supports prefab publishing for Android, which allows you to access it from within your CMakeLists.txt file.
+The package supports prefab publishing for Android, which allows you to access it from within your `CMakeLists.txt` file.

 Add the following to your `CMakeLists.txt`: